-- Opening the black box visual mapping in the infovis pipeline. - Participants were readily capable of constructing visual representations with this particular tangible environment.
+Opening the black box visual mapping in the infovis pipeline.
+Participants were readily capable of constructing visual representations with this particular tangible environment.

-- A top-down procedure: the visualization model needs to be selected before any data can be seen visually. - Our study environment provided the opportunity to build visualizations bottom-up by manipulating a small part of the dataset and gradually defining an assembly model. - Data is visible from the very beginning, and the visualization model develops iteratively during construction.
+- Most visualization authoring software requires first choosing a visualization technique and then the data dimensions to visualize. - A top-down procedure: the visualization model needs to be selected before any data can be seen visually. - Our study environment provided the opportunity to build visualizations bottom-up by manipulating a small part of the dataset and gradually defining an assembly model.
+Data is visible from the very beginning, and the visualization model develops iteratively during construction.